What is Website Tracking?

 When you surf the internet, does it surprise you when you see an Ad pop up related to your interest or what you have been searching for lately on the web?
-That’s because you are being constantly tracked.
-That’s right my friend, your every move is being noted.
+That’s because you are being continuously tracked!

-When one uses the internet, they leave back a record of all the websites they visited.
-Websites use your user accounts, hardware configuration, embed invisible objects and even save a small piece of the data to get hold of your browsing history.
+When you use the internet, it leaves back a record of all the websites you have visited.
+The sites use your user accounts, hardware configuration, embed invisible objects, or even save a small piece of the data to get hold of your browsing history.

-There are a number of ways a user can be identified and tracked.
+There are several ways a website can identify and track a user.
 Some of the methods are as follows:

 Cookies and Scripts

 When it comes to tracking, cookies can identify and track a user’s browsing activity on a website.
-This is done to enhance the user experience.
-But there are also third-party cookies, that track you across multiple websites.
+It enhances the user experience.
+But there are also third-party cookies that track you across multiple sites.

 Many websites across the internet use these third-party cookies and scripts for targeted advertisements.
-Targeted scripts are mostly used by social media websites, for example, those Facebook Like buttons you see on webpages pages store your login details in a cookie to identify you.
+Social media websites mostly use targeted scripts.
+For example, those Facebook-Like buttons you see on webpages pages store your login details in a cookie to identify you.

 IP Address is the easiest way of identifying a person on the internet.
-Today we connect our mobile phones, laptop and all other electronic devices in hour home to the same network, thus they might all share the same IP address.
-Using this IP one can roughly track the geographical location of the user.
+Today we connect our mobile phones, laptop, and all other electronic devices in hour home to the same network.
+Thus, they all share the same IP address.
+Using this IP, one can roughly track the geographical location of the user.

 Spam emails and Ads often use this scheme by posting fake lottery news and so mentioning your location.
-An IP address does give away your location but not to a very precise level.
-Also since IP addresses can change or be used by multiple users, it is not very accurate in tracking one user.
+An IP address does give away your location but not on a precise level.
+Since it is possible to change IP addresses and multiple users can use one address, it is not very accurate in tracking one user.

-When the user clicks on a link on one website and is redirected to another, the other website can see where they came from.
-For example, while using Facebook, if you click on a link that leads you to another website, that website can see the address of facebook where you came from.
+When a user clicks a link on a website to go to another, the new site can see where they came from.
+For example, while using Facebook, if you click on a link that leads you to another website, that site can see the address of Facebook where you came from.

 The information sent is contained in the HTTP referrer header.
 It can also be sent to the advertisers of the ads or tracking scripts placed on the website you were viewing.

-This is similar to matching fingerprints of humans.
-Websites bulk-collect a large set of data of visitors in order to later use it to match against browser fingerprints of known users.
-This isn't very accurate and does not tell who you are.
-However, it’s good for advertising purposes.
+This is similar to matching the fingerprints of humans.
+Websites bulk-collect a large set of data of visitors to later use it to match against browser fingerprints of known users.
+It is not very accurate and does not tell who you are.
+However, it’s useful for advertising purposes.

-The Electronic Frontier Foundation’s Panopticlick website can be used to know more about how many people have the same browser configuration as you and how much data your browser fingerprint contains.
+The Electronic Frontier Foundation’s Panopticlick website or Privacy Analyzer from Privacy.net will tell you how many people have the same browser configuration as you and how much data your browser fingerprint contains.
 You can also do an online anonymity test to check what data your device leaks.

-Another method used to track user is the unique color assigned to the website when the user visits them.
-This way the color value of the pixels is a unique identifier of the user.
+Another method used to track users is the unique color assigned to the website when the user visits them.
+This way, the color value of the pixels is a unique identifier of the user.

 These were some of the many methods websites use to track users.
-Hope this gave you a better understanding of why Ads follow you and the different ways your activities are tracked online.
+It should you a better understanding of why ads follow you and the different ways a website tracks its users.